OrbisWeb3/ceramic-electron-poc/README.md

 I'd recommend hosting this part so you can further modify the connection page (ie. add additional providers, update the style) without having to redistribute the app.

 The above advantage of hosting it externally could be seen as a disadvantage by some, since hosting it locally (somewhat) prevents modifications and opportunities to modify the signing behavior (malware injection).

+This app provides a barebones authentication flow with `DIDSession` as a framework.\
+The actual authentication (data exchange) could be anything serializable, including `OrbisDB` sessions.

 ## File structure